Home

 Visual Satellite Observer

-The leading web site devoted to amateur observations of satellites.
-Gobs of info on everything related to seeing spacecraft passing overhead.
+This web site is devoted to amateur observations of satellites.
+Lots of info on everything related to seeing spacecraft passing overhead.

 EOSOC - Earth Orbiting Satellite Observers Club

-This group, sponsored by the Astronomical League, provides lots of resources for the satellite watcher.
-The site includes a Tutorial.
+This group, sponsored by the Astronomical League, is administered by the Colorado Springs Astronomical Society.
+The club provides lots of resources for the satellite watcher. such as this Tutorial.

 The Google Map system can be used by outsiders to develop interesting utilities with it.
 Here are Google map based tools that track satellites: